 - The updates in EmberJS are quite slow and it has a challenging syntax

 - It is a substantial framework for smaller apps.

 When and when not to use Ember

-Ember is a great choice for creating complex and feature-rich single-page web applications for the client-side.
-It is recommended not to use it when working with small project/teams, it is quite overwhelming as the developers can only operate within a strict context of the features.
+Ember is a great choice for creating complex and feature-rich single-page web applications for the client side.
+It is recommended not to use it when working with small projects/teams, it is quite overwhelming as the developers can only operate within a strict context of the features.

-Ans 1) Django is a collection of Python libs that allows to quickly and efficiently create a quality Web application, and is suitable for both frontend and backend.
+Ans: Django is a collection of Python libs that allows one to quickly and efficiently create a quality Web application, and is suitable for both frontend and backend.

-Ans 3) React is one of the most used front end libraries for front end development.
+Ans: React is one of the most used front-end libraries for front-end development.

-Ans 4) Front end frameworks are used by web developers to make sleek, user friendly user interfaces of the website.
+Ans: Front-end frameworks are used by web developers to make sleek, user-friendly user interfaces for the website.